 - GREENWASHING: Terms like “silica,” “glass fiber,” or “glass wool” are often used to purposely mislead customers into thinking their mattresses don’t contain fiberglass.
 This is particularly common in polyfoam mattresses, which is considered a memory foam but may contain fiberglass and other lower-quality materials.

 - "DO NOT REMOVE COVER" TAGS: If a mattress tag warns against removing the cover, that’s a big red flag and almost certainly because doing so would expose you to the fiberglass layer underneath.
+Manufacturers do not place fiberglass on the outer surface of the mattress, where you risk easy exposure to the material.
+Rather, they use it inside the mattress’s inner cover, usually woven into a sock that covers all the materials inside.
+Ask for manufacturer tags and make sure the mattress has a zipper cover to remove and wash.

 Here at Essentia we are committed to the safety and health of our customers.
 We went above and beyond industry standards to offer a non-toxic fire protection barrier by using kevlar fabric.
 Since it is a fabric, we put it on the mattress much like a sock and sew it up on the other end.
 This means we don’t spray any harsh chemicals or toxic flame retardant chemicals, it is safe for human contact and does not introduce any harmful chemicals or particles into your sleep environment.